- 1. STOP COMPARING YOURSELF TO OTHERS

 - Healthy oils and condiments such as olive oil, salsa, and guacamole

 15. GO TO RECIPES THAT DON’T NEED TO BE MEMORIZED

 Assembling a sandwich takes minimal time and effort.
 Memorization is not really required unless it’s one of those fancy sandwiches with a bunch of ingredients.
 With a basic sandwich, you’ve got starch from the bread, a protein, and some condiments or filling.

-- Wraps – Put sandwich ingredients in a wrap.
-A bigger wrap could also hold salad fixings like greens, coleslaw, avocado, and other cut-up veggies.
-You can also switch up the protein source with leftover chicken or meat, canned tuna or salmon, shrimp, beans, or cooked and pre-peeled eggs.
+Furthermore, you can switch up the protein source with leftover chicken or meat, canned tuna or salmon, shrimp, beans, or cooked and pre-peeled eggs.
 Add some cheese if you’d like.

-- Quesadillas – All sandwich fixings and anything like leftover meat, veggies, and cheese can go in a quesadilla.
+All sandwich fixings and anything like leftover meat, veggies, and cheese can go in a quesadilla.
 Just cook on a skillet and serve with condiments.
-Make plain quesadillas for non-meat and non-veggie eaters.
+What’s more, you can easily make plain quesadillas for non-meat and non-veggie eaters.

 16. DOCTOR UP CONVENIENCE FOODS

 A quick meal from a box may be your preference.
-Find ways to doctor it up and boost the nutrients.
+Consider experimenting with different ways to doctor it up and boost the nutrients.